zac-heisey/team-business/_pages/search.md

 ---
 layout: page
-title: Search
+title: Search ZAC WHAT IS THIS?
-permalink: /search/
+permalink: "/search/"
 description: Search anything in the site from here.

 ---
 <!-- Html Elements for Search -->
 <div id="search-container">
 <input type="text" id="search-input" placeholder="Search..." autofocus>